Tomb of Mary of Burgundy

-The Tomb of Mary of Burgundy is a funeral monument completed in 1501 built to cover the grave of Mary of Burgundy in the Church of Our Lady, Bruges.
-Mary died in March 1482 aged 25, following injuries sustained at a hunting accident a number of weeks earlier.
+The Tomb of Mary of Burgundy is a funeral monument completed in 1501 for Mary of Burgundy's grave in the Church of Our Lady, Bruges.
+She died in March 1482, aged 25, following injuries sustained during a hunting accident a number of weeks earlier.

-Mary was born in 1457 as the only child of Charles and Isabella of Bourbon (1434-1465).
-On her father's death at the Battle of Nancy, she became the last of the House of Valois-Burgundy and inherited the Duchy of Burgundy, making her the then richest woman in Europe.
+Mary was born in 1457 as the only child of Charles the Bold and Isabella of Bourbon.
+On her father's death at the Battle of Nancy, she became the last of the House of Valois-Burgundy and inherited the Duchy of Burgundy, making her the then-richest woman in Europe.

 The tomb was commissioned by her husband Maximilian of Austria and their eldest child Philip the Fair, based on a rough design specified during her deathbed wishes.
-A number of designers, sculptors and stonemasons, perhaps headed by Renier van Thienen, were involved in its creation; records suggest contributions by Jan Borman, Pieter de Backere and Jehan Hervy, although the chronology and the extent of their individual work is unknown.
+A number of sculptors, stonemasons and painters, perhaps headed by the Flemish sculptor Renier van Thienen, were involved in its creation; records suggest contributions by Jan Borman, Pieter de Backere and Jehan Hervy, although the chronology and the extent of their individual contributions is unknown.

 Death of Mary of Burgundy

-Mary was born in 1457 as the only child of Charles the Bold (b.
-1477) and Isabella of Bourbon (d.
-1465).
+Mary was born in 1457 as the only child of Charles the Bold (1433–1477) and Isabella of Bourbon (1434–1465).
 Mary was eight years old when her mother died.
-She was a well recognised patron of the arts and aged 18 commissioned a tomb for her mother (which she had significant input into Isabella's tomb, it was still incomplete by the time of her own early death).
+She was a well-recognised patron of the arts, and, aged 18, commissioned a tomb for her mother (which she had significant input into Isabella's tomb; it was still incomplete by the time of her own early death).
 She oversaw and approved many elements of its design—as she later did with the tomb for her uncle Jacques de Bourbon.